hyanmandian/micro-easy/README.md

 # Micro Easy

-- Notify when iframe is ready
+- Notify when iframe is ready (DONE)
 - Dispatch events to parent
 - Listen to parent events (from children)
 - Dispatch events to child